margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 This is the place where the east meets the west, and the south meets the north.
 This is the place where we all call home.
 This is the place where we all appreciate the red, white, and blue.

-## The Rose Within ##
-There is a rose within everyone's heart.
-It must be watered, it must be nourished.
-The love is strong, and the light is bright, even at night.
-It is all one with all of humanity.
-Nothing is as beautiful as a red rose in the harsh, blasts of a winter storm.

-## Healing from Abuse, both the Abused and the Abuser ##
-There was no reason to be jealous.
-You have it all within, sister.
-The qualities are there.
-The latent talent is there.
-You may blossom differently or later, but sister, you spring from the same source, and the ideas are there.
-So love your brother, and love your sister.
-Love must go before you, and you are not estranged.
-Sometimes the night must be taken back, the fight within must stop, and the time to be receptive must come.
-God does amazing work through the pain, and really opens us up to Her living reality.

-Hey sister, I have a lot in common with you
-There are moments when I am not graceful, and I want to feel jealous You seem so superior to me
-You look like you have it all
-I have a lot going also
-No one needs to be picture perfect
-Just one day at a time recognize the goodness within

-## Healing from The Tendency to Fight ##
-I want to fight back, react, send an email, kick a door, hit, or write a negative comment.
-I want to manipulate the situation to meet my wants.
-I want to yell out with anger and express rage to deal with the feelings of insecurity and inferiority.
-I want to run away, hide, lay in bed all day, or withdraw.
-And I have done these things...
-...But I learn to pause...
-I learn to think things through.
-I learn to love more.
-I learn to ask better questions.
-I learn to apologize.
-I learn to forgive.
-I learn to see things from a different perspective.
-I learn to resurrect.
-I learn to exercise self-control.
-I learn to write poetry.

 ## The South ##
 What is in the South?